Boundary Estate: Demand for change

 The clearance of the slum houses of the Old Nichol Street rookery was the result of an energetic campaign by the local incumbent, Reverend Osborne Jay of Holy Trinity, who arrived in the parish in December 1886.
 Charles Booth had already noted the extreme poverty in the area in his study of London poverty.
 Nearly 6,000 individuals were crammed into the packed streets.
-The death rate was twice that of the rest of Bethnal Green, and four times that of London.
-One child in four died before his or her first birthday.
+The death rate from violent crime was 40 per 1000, twice that of the rest of Bethnal Green, and four times that of London.
+One child in four died before their first birthday.

-Redevelopment had been resisted by members of the Bethnal Green vestry, who owned much of the rookery, and were responsible for electing members of the Metropolitan Board of Works.
-The powers the vestries and board were limited to the Torrens Act and the Artisans' and Labourers' Dwellings Improvement Act 1875 (Cross Act) which the Bethnal Green vestry refused to use.
+Redevelopment had been resisted by members of the Bethnal Green vestry, who owned much of the rookery and were responsible for electing the Metropolitan Board of Works members.
+The powers of the vestries and board were limited to the Torrens Act and the Artisans' and Labourers' Dwellings Improvement Act 1875 (Cross Act), which the Bethnal Green vestry refused to use.

-Jay persuaded Arthur Morrison to visit the area, and the result was the influential A Child of the Jago, a barely fictionalised account of the life of a child in the slum, re-christened by Morrison as The Jago: "What was too vile for Kate Street, Seven Dials, and Ratcliffe Highway in its worst day, what was too useless, incapable and corrupt — all that teemed on the Old Jago".
-Demolition actually began before the publication of the book.
+Jay persuaded Arthur Morrison to visit the area, and the result was the influential A Child of the Jago, a barely fictionalised account of the life of a child in the slum, re-christened by Morrison as The Jago: "What was too vile for Kate Street, Seven Dials, and Ratcliffe Highway in its worst day, what was too useless, incapable and corrupt — all that teemed on the Old Jago."
+Demolition began before the publication of the book.

 The London County Council was created by the Local Government (England and Wales) Act 1888, some 53 years after other major cities had been municipalised.
-It took responsibility for the housing of the working classes from the Metropolitan Board of Works.
+It took responsibility for housing the working classes from the Metropolitan Board of Works.
 In the first election, the progressives obtained a large majority.
-The Housing Committee secured from Parliament the Housing of the Working Classes Act 1890, which gave it powers to implement the Torrens and Cross acts, and gave legal basis for it to manage housing estates.
+The Housing Committee secured from Parliament the Housing of the Working Classes Act 1890 (53 & 54 Vict. c.
+70), which gave it powers to implement the Torrens and Cross acts and a legal basis for managing housing estates.
 LCC chose Boundary Street as their flagship scheme.
-Initially they attempted to get the private sector involved but failed.
-In 1893, on the back of the 1892 Blackwall Tunnel Act they gained permission from the Home Secretary, to rebuild a small section of the scheme.
+Initially, they attempted to get the private sector involved but failed.
+In 1893, on the back of the Blackwall Tunnel Act 1892, they gained permission from the Home Secretary to rebuild a small section of the scheme.
 The principle had been established.